DanFNKD/PrimeTech/README.md

 18. Add the Heroku app URL to 'allowed hosts' in settings.py
 19. Commit and push
 20. Create a secret key and add to CONFIG VARS in heroku

+## Prerequisites

+- A Cloudinary account will be needed, create one for free at https://cloudinary.com.

+- An account with an email service that can be used to send confirmations and notification to users.

 ## Credits